EnQuery: Ensemble Policies for Diverse Query-Generation in Preference Alignment of Robot Navigation: Our Approach

 A task-specific feature is the goal distance weighting term $\alpha_\textit{dist}(d_g) = m_\textit{dist} \cdot d_g + b_\textit{dist}$ that linearly decays the diversity loss with decreasing distance to the goal $d_g$.
 The variables $m_\textit{dist}$ and $b_\textit{dist}$ normalize the term for the expectable distance range to the goal.
 As a practical motivation, the closer the robot navigates to the goal, the fewer deviations from goal-directed navigation behavior are desired.
 This helps the convergence of policy training from the goal-reaching perspective, while allowing for greater trajectory diversity when the goal is still far enough away.

 In the TD3 architecture, the GMDR is simply added to the loss of the actors as

 We furthermore introduce the reward term $r^t_\textit{loop}$ as a countermeasure for undesired looping behavior that some policies of the ensemble would adapt as a result of the diversity regularization term, see Eq.~\ref{eq:base_reward}.
 Essentially, the looping penalty checks for the self-intersection of the current trajectory, which is sparsely penalized with $r^t_\textit{loop} = c_\textit{loop}$.
-It should be noted that the criterion for self-intersection is applicable solely to trajectory segments that exceed four time steps in age.
+Note that the criterion for self-intersection is applicable solely to trajectory segments that are more than four time steps old.
 In all other cases, the sparse rewards are zero.
 The reward function is identical for all agents in the ensemble, and explicitly not the source of ensemble diversity.

-Before the ensemble policy is trained, a single policy $\pi_\text{raw}$ is trained without GMDR.
+Before the ensemble policy is trained, a single policy $\pi_\text{raw}$ is trained without GMDR, but on the same reward (Eq.~\ref{eq:base_reward}) and task.
 Subsequently, the replay buffers of the ensemble is initialized with the experiences of the RAW policy, which supports ensemble convergence and training success.
 Also, the all policy members are initialized with the weights of $\pi_\text{raw}$.
 Finally, the ensemble policies train for $T=\num{25}$k time steps, using the learning parameters denoted in Table~\ref{tab:params}.
 Subsequently, the ensemble is ready to generate trajectory suggestions as queries for a single navigation task.